vatpac-technology/sops/docs/controller-skills/military.md

     <span class="hotline">**NSA** -> **AMA**</span>: "BUCK3, `F190`"

 ### Military Gates
-**Military Gates** are fixes used by military aicraft to enter or exit SUA.
+**Military Gates** are fixes used by military aircraft to enter or exit SUA.

 These fixes are normally defined by reference to a fixed navaid, such as a TACAN or VOR, and many military SIDs and STARs will use gates as termini.
 At some aerodromes (such as [Amberley](../../terminal/amberleyoakey)), military gates have been given codenames and are part of the required routing for particular operations.
 At other aerodromes (such as [East Sale](../../terminal/eastsale)), multiple waypoints are aligned and defined as a **lane**, and serve the same purpose.